SuperAph1/TG799VAC-XTREME-17.2-MINT/sourcecode/README.md

 # HOWTO

-#### If you are interested in setting up your own openwrt setup, you can follow openwrt awesome docs on url https://wiki.openwrt.org/doc/, Below are the programs needed on a Gentoo machine for build system, that's a bit of a reminder I'm writing this.
+#### If you are interested in setting up your own openwrt setup, you can follow openwrt awesome docs on url https://wiki.openwrt.org/doc/.
+Below I have listed the packages needed on a Gentoo setup required for build system.
+That's a bit of a reminder I'm writing this so use the docs if you will setup something for real.

 ##### Required packages for build system on a Gentoo machine.